MrIceRam/tetris/README.md

 I just practise coding.
-This is TETRIS
+This is TETRIS.
+He don't working